Due Process Clause: Scope

 In the 1884 case of Hurtado v.
 California, the Court said:

 Due process also applies to the creation of taxing districts, as taxation is a deprivation of property.
 Due process typically requires public hearings prior to the creation of a taxing district.

+Justice Antonin Scalia wrote "it is well established that the Fifth Amendment entitles aliens [non-citizens] to due process of law in deportation proceedings." in a concurring opinion on the case Reno v.
+Flores, 507 U.S. 292 (1993) relating to illegal or undocumented immigrants.

 "State"

 Due process applies to U.S. territories, although they are not States.

 "Person"

 The Due Process Clauses apply to both natural persons, including citizens and non-citizens, as well as to "legal persons" (that is, corporate personhood).
 The Fifth Amendment's Due Process Clause was first applied to corporations in 1893 by the Supreme Court in Noble v.
 Union River Logging R. Co.
 Noble was preceded by Santa Clara County v.
 Southern Pacific Railroad in 1886.
 The Due Process Clauses apply to non-citizens within the United States – no matter whether their presence may be or is "unlawful, involuntary or transitory" – although the U.S. Supreme Court has recognized that non-citizens can be stopped, detained, and denied past immigration officials at points of entry (e.g. at a port or airport) without the protection of the Due Process Clause because, while technically on U.S. soil, they are not considered to have entered the United States.